Risk and Finance

 What is the state of play in the Netherlands with regard to investor relations (IR)?
 Are they in safe hands with the Investor Relations Officer (IRO)?
 What about the mandate of the IRO?
 Does he or she meet today’s expectations?
 In a series of articles for Management Scope, Jesse Thiel of the IR communication platform Q4 Inc. goes in search of answers to those questions.
 In this article, IR Officers themselves have their say.
 ‘Various stakeholders will start to invest with specific objectives in mind.
 That in turn will alter our role as someone who participates in discussions with that investor.’

 Any company that truly commits to sustainability needs Finance to be part of that journey, says Natalie Knight, CFO of Ahold Delhaize since 2020.
-‘Finance has a tangible impact on Ahold Delhaize’s sustainability transition, and sustainability is helping us redefine the future of finance.'
+‘Finance has a tangible impact on Ahold Delhaize’s sustainability transition, and sustainability is helping us redefine the future of finance with the integration of non-financial KPIs as one of the most pivotal changes in our function going forward.’

 The CFO: Strategist, Operator, Steward or Catalyst?